ansible/ansible-documentation/docs/docsite/rst/vault_guide/vault_using_encrypted_content.rst

 Passing a single password
 -------------------------

-If all the encrypted variables and files your task or playbook need to use a single password, you can use the :option:`--ask-vault-pass <ansible-playbook --ask-vault-pass>` or :option:`--vault-password-file <ansible-playbook --vault-password-file>` cli options.
+If all the encrypted variables and files in your task or playbook need to use a single password, you can use the :option:`--ask-vault-pass <ansible-playbook --ask-vault-pass>` or :option:`--vault-password-file <ansible-playbook --vault-password-file>` cli options.

 To prompt for the password: